jasm37/SuperCompW1617/README.md

 Only works for repositories of github.com, not for lrz gitlab repositories );

-1. Log in to lxhalle like usual with
+1. Log in to lxhalle like usual with:

   ```sh
   ssh <informatics-tum-login>@lxhalle.informatik.tu-muenchen.de
   ```

-2. Log in to SuperMUC with
+2. Log in to SuperMUC with:
   ```sh
   ssh -R <port-number>:github.com:9418: <supermuc-login>@supermuc.lrz.de
   ```